B i o g r a p h y

 Alexander's compositions have been performed on recitals/presentations at conferences of the Birmingham Art Music Alliance; the College Music Society; the Louisiana Composers’ Consortium; National Association of Composers, USA (NACUSA); the Society of Composers, Inc.; the Southeastern Composers’ League; the Southeastern Electro-Acoustic Composers Collective; the 2008, 2014, 2016, and 2019 International Tuba Euphonium Conferences; and the 2009, 2013, 2014, 2016, 2018 and 2020 NACUSA, National Conferences.
 His music has been featured at the Birmingham New Music Festival, Bowling Green State University’s New Music & Art Festival, New Music on the Bayou Festival, the 2015 & 2018 Electroacoustic Barn Dance, Spectrum Music Festival (Kazan, Russia), Assisi Festival for the Performing Arts (Assisi, Italy), and the New Music for Young Ensembles' Composers Competition.
 Because it was the winning composition, Sonarequasta (flute, Bb clarinet, viola and piano) was performed in Weill Recital Hall.

-Recently, Alexander's Partita #4 for unaccompanied euphonium was selected for the Semifinal Round of the 2019 International Tuba Euphonium Association's Solo Euphonium - Artist Division competition at the ITEC held in Iowa City, Iowa.
-In the summer of 2019, he composed Dilly Dally for the Starkville Symphony Orchestra.
+In 2019, Alexander's Partita #4 for unaccompanied euphonium was selected for the Semifinal Round of the 2019 International Tuba Euphonium Association's Solo Euphonium - Artist Division competition at the ITEC held in Iowa City, Iowa.
+That same summer, he composed Dilly Dally for the Starkville Symphony Orchestra.
 In 2017, he was commissioned by the Mississippi Music Teachers Association to compose Sipsey Sweet, a guitar piece for Alan Goldspiel.
 He was also commissioned in 2012 by the Louisiana Music Teachers Association to composed a five movement song cycle, Scenes from Heinrich Heine’s North Sea Pictures, for fellow Louisiana Tech faculty members Lawrence Gibbs, clarinet/bass clarinet; Randall Sorensen, trumpet; Greg Lyons, vibraphone; Cain Budds, guitar; Lisa Maxedon, soprano; and Ann Sorensen, violin.
 The Monroe (Louisiana) Symphony Orchestra commissioned Louisiana Blue (baritone voice, flute, piano with orchestra accompaniment, text by L. B. Morgan).

-Alexander's SATB choir piece, The Lighthouse (text by Katie Ballinger), was recently recorded for Ablaze Records' New Choral Voices, Volume 4, and will be coming out shortly; his Chopawamsic (trumpet and soundfile) is on the Ablaze Records' Electronic Masters, Volume 7; and his SATB choir piece, Summer Sounds Beckon Me (text by L. B. Morgan) is on Ablaze Records' New Choral Voices, Volume 3.
-His Two Bryant Songs (soprano, Bb clarinet and piano) are recorded on Winds and Voices, by Living Artist Recordings.
+In the fall of 2020, the Wild Basin Winds' album Uno Due Tre included Alexander's Five Duets for Oboe and Bassoon.
+His SATB choir piece, The Lighthouse (text by Katie Ballinger) is on Ablaze Records' New Choral Voices, Volume 4; his Chopawamsic (trumpet and soundfile) is on Ablaze Records' Electronic Masters, Volume 7; and his SATB choir piece, Summer Sounds Beckon Me (text by L. B. Morgan) is on Ablaze Records' New Choral Voices, Volume 3.
+Alexander's Two Bryant Songs (soprano, Bb clarinet and piano) are recorded on Winds and Voices, by Living Artist Recordings.